ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 New translation strings are required.

 The deprecated `eZ\Publish\Core\MVC\Symfony\Matcher\MatcherInterface` interface has been dropped.
-The deprecated classes relying on that interface have been removed as well:
+The following deprecated classes relying on that interface have been removed as well:

 - `eZ\Publish\Core\MVC\Symfony\Matcher\AbstractMatcherFactory`
 - `eZ\Publish\Core\MVC\Symfony\Matcher\ContentBasedMatcherFactory`